aHuddini/LiteFinPad-Expense-Tracker/README.md

 ## Overview

-**LiteFinPad** is a Windows application for tracking monthly personal expenses.
+**LiteFinPad** is a Windows application for quickly tracking monthly personal expenses.
 It offers a clean, functional interface, system tray integration, simple financial analytics, and offline data management.

 **Perfect for**:
 - Personal finance tracking